 Lucknow Police file FIR after video of namaz at Lulu Mall goes viral

-Members of Akhil Bhartiya Hindu Mahasabha sought permission from the authorities to recite the Hanuman Chalisa near the mall today.
+Members of Akhil Bhartiya Hindu Mahasabha had sought permission from the authorities to recite the Hanuman Chalisa near the mall today.

 The Lucknow Police on Thursday filed a case against unknown persons who offered namaz at the city’s newly-opened Lulu Mall on July 12.